maryiasa/Empik/README.md

 ### Logging
 This project uses Log4j2 for logging during test execution.
 Configure the logging settings in the log4j2.properties file located in the src/java/resources directory.
+You can find the execution logs in the logs folder in the project directory.

 ### Test Data
 testConfiguration.properties file is used for managing test data for UI tests.

 JavaFaker is employed to generate realistic fake data during tests.
 You can customize the fake data generation as needed in your test classes.

-JSON files are utilized for managing test data for Api tests.
+SON files are utilized for managing test data for Api tests.